toxyl/mysql-innodb-recovery/README.md

 A shell script that helps to recover corrupted MySQL databases (InnoDb engine).

 # How To Use
 Become root, copy the script to `/usr/local/bin` and make it executable (`chmod +x mysql-innodb-recovery`).
-Navigate to the folder where you want to store your dump and run `mysql-innodb-recovery`.
+Navigate to the folder where you want to store your dump and run `mysql-innodb-recovery [databases prefix] [damaged data dir]`.

 ## Example:
 ```bash